The Ruined Manor in the Lost Village of Hampton Gay

 The manor house at Hampton Gay

 All the land owned by religious orders at Hampton Gay were forfeited after the Dissolution of the Monasteries.
-The crown sold the land into private ownership and in 1544 it was purchased by John Barry, a wealthy glover from Eynesham, who built the manor house.
-In 1682 the last of the Barrys mortgaged the manor and then sold it to Sir Richard Wenman of Caswell and in 1691 his widow Katherine sold the manor to William Hindes.
-It remained in the Hindes family until until 1798.
-The manor changed hands again in 1809 and 1849, and in 1862 was bought by Wadham College, Oxford.
+The crown sold the land into private ownership and in 1544 it was purchased by John Barry, a wealthy glover turned sheep farmer from Eynesham.
+After John died, the manor passed to his son Laurence and then to his grandson Vincent, who built the Manor – probably in the 1580s.
+In 1682 the Barrys mortgaged the manor and then sold it to Sir Richard Wenman of Caswell and in 1691 his widow Katherine sold the manor to William Hindes.
+The story of the Barry family at Hampton Gay from the the 16th to the 20th century is an interesting one that I’ve researched.
+You can read their story here.

 The Manor House was constructed to the classic Elizabethan E-shaped plan with gabled wings and a crenellated central porch.
 The vertical line of the E was the main hall, and the horizontal end lines the kitchens and living rooms.
 The central line was the entry porch.

 As late as 1870, the building was still largely original including oak panelling, though it had been neglected.
 By 1809 it was reported to be a ‘Gothic manor’ in a neglected state and in 1880s the house was divided into two tenements which were jointly occupied by a farmer and Messrs.
 J. and B. New, paper manufacturers.
-In 1887 it was gutted by fire and has never been restored.

 Return of the Barrys